The 13 Best Coolers You Can Buy, According to Thousands of Reviews

 If you like the features of this soft-sided cooler but want one that's a bit smaller, the 16-Can Soft Cooler with Removable Liner gets marks equally high as its bigger sibling.

 While there may be cheaper cooler options, we specifically wanted to find the best cooler at the best price point for the results.
 Cheap coolers may ultimately cost you in lost food and bags of ice.
-Igloo's line of MaxCold Coolers is a much lower price point than many similarly sized coolers, and it has all the benefits you expect from those coolers with higher price points.
+Coleman's line of Xtreme Coolers is a much lower price point than many similarly sized coolers, and it has all the benefits you expect from those high-price coolers.

 So what are the sacrifices for a budget cooler if you don't want to shell out the cash for a rotomolded cooler?
 The two primary concessions are in durability and temperature retention.
 To put it another way, this is a cheaper product, so long-term, heavy use will take its toll.
 And while this budget-friendly cooler will most certainly keep things chilled all day, you shouldn't expect to get more than a day or two of ice retention without a great deal of ice reinforcements.

 One Amazon reviewer writes, "The solid ice lasted about 3 days.
 It still had icy water for my water and soda though.
 Everybody told me I would need to spend money on a Yeti if I wanted to have ice for 4 days, but for way less, this did great."

 Best Portable Cooler: Arctic Zone Titan Deep Freeze Zipperless Hardbody Cooler